-I have had an horrific time with “morning” sickness.
-I’ve been in hospital, depressed, lost 2 stone in weight and just generally hated my life.. unfortunately there are no miracle cures, BUT it does get better and here is what has helped me to keep my sanity intact 4 months in to my pregnancy and still suffering with hyperemesis…
+I have had a horrific time with “morning” sickness.
+I’ve been in the hospital, depressed, lost 2 stone in weight and just generally hated my life.. unfortunately, there are no miracle cures, BUT it does get better and here is what has helped me to keep my sanity intact 4 months into my pregnancy and still suffering from hyperemesis…

 CONSUME S L O W L Y

 When you do manage to eat or drink, avoid rushing it.
 Nearly every time this has resulted in me throwing it all back up.
 Eat slowly, wait for your body to tell you it’s okay to continue… and if it doesn’t?-quit while you are ahead.
 Drink small mouthfuls, I understand how thirsty HG makes you and at times I have just wanted to throw back a whole glass of something cold, but it comes as a shock to your insides, and it’s a big no, no!